In the beginning

 After birth, the baby’s development depends on the nutrients in breast milk or formula.
 In breast-fed babies, nature again protects the baby as much as possible, although ideally, we hope the mother’s diet provides enough nutrients for her own needs as well as those of her baby.

 Breast milk supplies everything the baby needs for healthy development for the first 6 months of life.
 After that, other foods should be added to provide the larger quantities of nutrients needed as the baby grows.
 Where possible, mothers should aim to continue breastfeeding for at least 12 months.
+If you find it difficult to breastfeed while in public, you can consider breastfeeding aides such as feeding covers which can provide you with privacy.

 Check list: only breast milk (or formula, if breastfeeding is not possible) for the first 6 months.